astraltweaks/WeaveDevDocs/docs/java/PreventPreInitIssues.md

 # Preventing premature initialization
 Premature initialization is your mod loads before Minecraft, which would result in a crash since you are trying to use packages from Minecraft that at this time, aren't loaded. <br >
-We'll learn more about this later, so if you are just learning I would recommend skipping over this part, reading the other docs and then when you are ready to make a mod consider this part. <br >
 You'll want to subscribe an event in your preinit, which when posted (after MC is initialized) will call the logic for your mod.
 In this case, InitEvent.

 ```java